quepas/ReadingPublications/README.md

 * __DOI__: https://doi.org/10.1145/2668930.2688820
 * __Slides__: http://d3s.mff.cuni.cz/research/measurement_methodology/java-tutorial-icpe-2015/slides.pdf

-The tutorial highlights several properties to consider for a successful performance measurement of Java Virtual Machine infrastructure (JVM).
+ The tutorial highlights several properties to consider for successful performance measurement of Java Virtual Machine infrastructure (JVM).
-Modern virtual machines and interpreters perform dynamic optimisations, very often in a more than one stages, increasing the variability and decreasing determinism of performance measurements.
+ Modern virtual machines and interpreters perform dynamic optimisations, very often in more than one stages, increasing the variability and decreasing determinism of performance measurements.

 The first run of a program performs loading required classes and components.
 Subsequent runs measure the performance of the code and perform the dynamic, just-in-time compilation (JIT) of program parts which are heavily used and considered as hot.